-At our May 2012 Association of Independent Consultants meeting (AIC), [Update: an organization, which, sadly, no longer exists!] we were discussing branding, and how the real and perceived experience with a person or product and service, generates the impressions that create the brand in the mind of your actual and potential clients.
+Once upon a time, at an Association of Independent Consultants meeting (AIC), [Update: an organization, which, sadly, no longer exists!] we were discussing branding, and how the real and perceived experience with a person or product and service, generates the impressions that create the brand in the mind of your actual and potential clients.

-After the speaker’s presentation, I decided to run a little workshop to see how my brand was perceived by the members attending the event (there are some advantages to being the President of the group).
+After the speaker’s presentation, I decided to run a little workshop to see how my brand was perceived by the members attending the event (there were some advantages to being the President of the group).
 The speaker did say, that it is important to ensure that your perceived brand is what you want it to be—perception is reality, after all.
 And it’s quite possible that the message you think you’re sending to your potential clients is not the one they’re getting or perceiving—which means you need to change your message!
 And so, a bit of research is essential in seeing what message is being received vs what message you think you’re sending.